rubrixks/blockchain-developer-bootcamp-final-project/README.md

 **Screencast Link:**
 Visit this link to view a demo of the application from the viewpoint of the creator of the application: https://youtu.be/mnf5ryN5N_k

+**For the Grader:**

+Please leave any comments on how to improve this project.
+I would like to deploy this project onto mainnet through a L2 this year.
+Here is where I believe I need suggestions and comments:

+1.How to increase Losses when transferring NFTs

+ I would like to have the amount of Losses increase if an NFT is transfered to another wallet, but I was not sure how to add that functionality.

+2.Price for NFT

+ I am debating if this NFT should be free or charge a small amount( <.0001 ETH).
+The reason for charging is I can imagine a scenario where someone will try to mint an absurd amount of NFTs bc the limit is so large to make everyone lose The Game.

+ 3.Add an Events when minting or transfering Losses

+ I did not know how to distinguish a loss from an NFT being minted and if someone were to transfer their nft to a friend.

+Any comments will be of great help.
+Thank you!